Computing has blood on its hands

 "Looking back at my previous columns, one can see my warnings.
 Our obsession with efficiency came at the expense of durability.
 In the name of efficiency, we aimed to eliminate all friction.
 In the name of efficiency, it became desirable let's move quickly and we have allowed the technology industry to be dominated by a very small number of large companies."

-"It's time all its professionals to take responsibility for the current situation.
-To use transfers from , we once thought of computers as the “Revolutionaries”, but it turns out that IT is the “Empire”.
+“It's time for all IT professionals to take responsibility for the current situation.
+To use metaphors from Star Wars, we once thought of computers as the “Rebels”, but it turns out that IT is the “Empire”.
 Admitting we have a problem is a necessary first step in addressing the problems IT has created."

 Examples he cites in the post include: